awsdocs/amazon-ec2-user-guide/doc_source/provisioned-iops.md

 ## `io2` Block Express volumes<a name="io2-block-express"></a>

 **Note**
-`io2` Block Express volumes are supported with C7g, R5b, Trn1, X2idn, and X2iedn instances only\.
+`io2` Block Express volumes are supported with C6in, C7g, M6in, M6idn, R5b, R6in, R6idn, Trn1, X2idn, and X2iedn instances\.

 `io2` Block Express volumes is the next generation of Amazon EBS storage server architecture\.
 It has been built for the purpose of meeting the performance requirements of the most demanding I/O intensive applications that run on Nitro\-based Amazon EC2 instances\.